 Date: 2 December 2011

 We reached Bangkok at around 4pm (Malaysian time 5pm).
 We grabbed our luggage and ran over to the gate where the chauffeur was waiting for us.
 To my amazement, he said I was rather early.
-He took us in his car and we went directly to the hotel.
+He took us in his car and we went directly to the hotel, he came with his baby as well, I thought it was very cool that he had a car seat that converts into a stroller for his kid.
 On the way there, the road was pretty jam at some parts, I was so tired from the delay and was sitting in the car admiring the colourful taxis of Bangkok.

 Tip #1 : Bangkok is famous for it’s traffic jams.
 Try to avoid travelling to Bangkok (City Center or from Airport) on Fridays during after work hours, especially after 4pm.